 April events in Portland

 - Wooden Shoe Tulip Fest - 30 miles south of Portland, but super popular with the locals is the annual Tulip Fest which starts at the end of March with the main bloom happening in the first half of April.

-- Memorial Weekend in Wine Country - The Willamette Valley runs south from Portland and over 130 wineries and tasting rooms host tastings and special events over a weekend in late May.
+- Oregon Wine Month - The Willamette Valley runs south from Portland and over 130 wineries and tasting rooms host tastings and special events over a weekend in late May.